costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

 tenure.
-But I do think that those protections often encourage a certain kind of caution, certainly in the process of obtaining them, and frequently continuing long after, that works against the kinds of calculated risk that a chance like this requires.”
+But I do think that those protections often encourage a certain kind of caution, certainly in the process of obtaining them, and frequently continuing long after, that works against the kinds of calculated risk that a chance like this requires.”</p>

-Even in my own academic publishing, though, there is a double bind.
+<p>Even in my own academic publishing, though, there is a double
+bind.
 Many of my colleagues continue to find (or at least believe) themselves torn between publishing openly and having a career in the university.
 Dissemination and assessment find themselves in conflict